chishxd/noteshare/README.md

 * Fork the repo, create a branch, open a PR
 * Keep commits clean and well-documented

+See [CONTRIBUTING.md](CONTRIBUTING.md) for our workflow, branch rules, and PR guidelines.
 ---

 ## 📄 License